Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Motivating Example

-Currently, DGF has two seeds $s_0$ and $s_1$, and DGF needs to determine which seed is more worthy of priority mutation.
-The information of the two seeds is shown in \autoref{seed-input}.
-Both $s_0$ and $s_1$ have \texttt{input1} that does not contain any digits, so neither can directly trigger the target vulnerability.
-However, $s_0$ has \texttt{input2} set to \texttt{true} while $s_1$ has it set to \texttt{false}.
-If \texttt{input2} remains \texttt{false}, it is impossible to trigger the target vulnerability because when \texttt{flag} is \texttt{false}, the code will execute the second branch of \texttt{internal\_cplus\_demangle}.
-In this case, the condition in \autoref{line:internal_cplus_demangle_if2} checks that the first character processed in \autoref{line:gnu_special_if} is not a digit, making it impossible to execute the code at \autoref{line:gnu_special_cve} under any circumstances.
-In summary, $s_0$ is more worthy of priority mutation compared to $s_1$, as it only needs to mutate the beginning of \texttt{input1} to a large number to trigger the vulnerability, while $s_1$ would additionally need to mutate \texttt{input2} to \texttt{true}.
-We will demonstrate the limitations of existing approaches that employ imprecise distance metrics for this seed prioritization problem in the next subsection.
+DGF currently has two seeds, $s_0$ and $s_1$, and must decide which to mutate first.
+As shown in \autoref{seed-input}, neither seed can directly trigger the vulnerability because \texttt{input1} in both cases contains no digits.
+However, $s_0$ sets \texttt{input2} to \texttt{true} while $s_1$ sets it to \texttt{false}.
+If \texttt{input2} stays \texttt{false}, the vulnerability cannot be reached: \texttt{internal\_cplus\_demangle} takes its second branch, and the check in \autoref{line:internal_cplus_demangle_if2} ensures that the first character seen by \autoref{line:gnu_special_if} is not a digit, so the code at \autoref{line:gnu_special_cve} is unreachable.
+Therefore, $s_0$ deserves higher mutation priority: it only needs to mutate the start of \texttt{input1} into a large number, whereas $s_1$ must also flip \texttt{input2} to \texttt{true}.
+The next subsection shows how existing imprecise distance metrics fail on this seed prioritization task.